QuantiModo/QuantiModo-Documentation/_posts/2014-02-22-conditions-for-happiness.md

   - S
 vibe_prev_next:
   - H
+slide_template:
+  - default
+sbg_selected_sidebar:
+  - 'a:1:{i:0;s:1:"0";}'
+sbg_selected_sidebar_replacement:
+  - 'a:1:{i:0;s:1:"0";}'
 ---
 <h2>Exercise</h2>
 <img style="margin-right: 10px;" src="https://i.imgur.com/8gwWoLF.jpg" alt="" width="150px" height="150px" align="left" />I hate exercise.
 It feels like such a waste of time.
 You have to go to the gym and people look at you.
 It just sucks.
 Unfortunately, I’ve found that I have to elevate my heart rate above 150 beats per minute several times a week to avoid being miserable.
 There are several reasons that exercise increases happiness.
+<h3>Lower Epinephrine Levels</h3>

-Lower Epinephrine Levels - Variation in the degree of cardiovascular activity can lower circulating epinephrine levels.
+Variation in the degree of cardiovascular activity can lower circulating epinephrine levels.
 Epinephrine is the chemical messenger responsible for the body’s “fight or flight” response to danger or stress.
 Lower levels mean less stress.
+<h3>Higher BDNF Levels</h3>
-Higher BDNF Levels - Physical activity also increases the expression of the brain derived neurothophic factor (BDNF).
+Physical activity also increases the expression of the brain-derived neurotrophic factor (BDNF).
 BDNF promotes the survival of serotonin receptors, the activation of which is is associated with a sense of well-being and pleasure.
+<h3>Endorphin Release</h3>
-Endorphin Release - Another factor is endorphins, the chemicals released in response to stress or pain.
+Another factor is endorphins, the chemicals released in response to stress or pain.
 When endorphins lock into opioid receptors, they block the transmission of pain signals and also produce a euphoric feeling like opiates do.
 <h2>Adequate Sleep</h2>
 This also feels like a huge waste of 219,000 hours of your life.
 However, it seems also to be a necessary evil.
 Sleep deprivation can increase levels of corticosterone (a stress hormone), resulting in fewer new brain cells being created in your hippocampus.
 The inhibition of this neurogenesis is linked to the development of depression.

-Blue light can reduce quality of sleep even when your eyes are shut.
+Blue light can reduce your quality of sleep even when your eyes are shut.
 Blue light activates retinal ganglion cells containing melanopsin and reduces the production of melatonin, decreasing sleep efficiency.
 Computer programs like f.lux and wearing Blu-Blockers for a few hours before bed are helpful in preventing this.
 However, I personally prefer to put Blu-Blockers on as a shocker several hours before bedtime (primarily for the sake of vanity).
 <p style="text-align: center;"><iframe src="//www.youtube.com/embed/_Png-PC0ews?rel=0" width="300" height="150" frameborder="0"></iframe></p>

 <h2>Proper Diet</h2>